amanovv/notesontech/README.md

 Another logic behind the hype of current state of AI, is venture capitals are pouring money to AI.
 I am not sure how many of you had experience with talking people from venture capital.
 Venture capitals have extremely limited knowledge about AI/ML, almost no idea.

+All these may sound critical of machine learning.
+Nah, I am not critical of ML, I love the ML, but, the one that is not super intelligence.
+There is very small intelligence on ML, it is mostly deductions.
+Intelligence is mostly inductions and abstractions among various parts of life experience.
+Ye, I am critical of machine learning that is being claimed to be super intelligence or intelligence at all.
+When something works in this world, it has numerous reasons why it has worked.

 So, I will try to bring almost everything on ML, in this series of written notes which I may eventually make audio.